 Unfortunately, there has been no word on the Razer Barracuda 2.
 Rumors are particularly sparse, so we may not see the headset come to fruition soon.

-• Razer Barracuda X — July 13, 2021
+- Razer Barracuda X — July 13, 2021

-• Razer Barracuda, Battacuda X (2022), and Barracuda Pro — May 31, 2022
+- Razer Barracuda, Battacuda X (2022), and Barracuda Pro — May 31, 2022

-• Razer Barracuda X Chroma — October 24, 2024
+- Razer Barracuda X Chroma — October 24, 2024

 However, we can estimate an approximate release window for the Barracuda 2 by analyzing Razer’s previous release schedule.
 For example, the original Barracuda X arrived on shelves on July 13, 2021.
-The subsequent Barracuda, Barracuda X (2022), and Barracuda Pro launched one year and two months later on May 31, 2022.
-Finally, the latest Barracuda X Chroma came to market two years and five months later on October 24, 2024.
+The subsequent Barracuda, Barracuda X (2022), and Barracuda Pro were launched one year and two months later on May 31, 2022.
+Finally, the latest Barracuda X Chroma launched two years and five months later on October 24, 2024.
 By that metric, we should expect the Razer Barracuda 2 to launch in the summer of 2026.

 Should you wait for the Razer Barracuda 2?

 With no indication of the Razer Barracuda in sight, it makes little sense to wait around.
 Instead, gamers should grab the latest Razer Barracuda X Chroma.
-This headset is available from the company’s website and most major retailers including Amazon and Best Buy.
+This headset is available from the company’s website and most major retailers, including Amazon and Best Buy.

 The Razer Barracuda X Chroma costs ($129.99 at Amazon) and delivers superior comfort thanks to its 285g lightweight design and breathable fabric earpads.
-Razer’s new RGB lighting adds flare for streaming sessions and can be customized extensively in the Razer Audio app (iOS/Android.)
+Razer’s new RGB lighting adds flair for streaming sessions and can be customized extensively in the Razer Audio app (iOS/Android).
 Hidden under the hood is a low-latency Bluetooth gaming mode and a ‘Do Not Disturb’ feature that blocks calls while using the 2.4GHz dongle.
 Those wanting to adjust their sound can select from four EQ presets or toggle the app’s 10-band custom EQ.
-The left earcup houses the headset’s controls including a microphone mute button, a volume dial, and a power button.
-The Barracuda X Chroma also owns a new quick switch button to toggle connection methods or change EQ presets.
+The left earcup houses the headset’s controls, including a microphone mute button, a volume dial, and a power button.
+The Barracuda X Chroma also features a new quick switch button to toggle connection methods or change EQ presets.
 Battery life lasts over 70 hours with the lights off, and the headset enjoys good spatial positioning.

 Razer Barracuda 2 FAQs